DarkCard1nal/STP_p2/README.md

 > ruby Program.rb 'a + b * c'
 a b c * +

+> ruby Program.rb
+Converter of mathematical expressions to RPN form by Shkilnyi V. CS31 Enter a mathematical expression:
+3 + 4 * 2 / ( 1 - 5 ) ^ 2
+Result of conversion to RPN:
+3 4 2 * 1 5 - 2 ^ / +

 > ruby Program.rb '3 + 4 * 2 / ( 1 - 5 ) ^ 2'
 3 4 2 * 1 5 - 2 ^ / +